Veraval

-Veraval, also known as Somnath, is a municipality and the headquarters of Gir Somnath district in the Indian state of Gujarat.
+Veraval, also known as Somnath, is a coastal city and the headquarters of Gir Somnath district in the Indian state of Gujarat.
+Somnath temple, a place of pilgrimage due to its importance as one of the 12 Jyotirlinga sites dedicated to the Hindu deity Shiva, is located here.
 It is also known for the hub of fishing industries in India.